Jelizaveta Žuková: 2020–2021 season

-2021–2022 season
+2021–22 season

-In September, the Czech federation officially named Zhuk/Bidař to the Czech Olympic team.
-They made their debut at the 2021 CS Finlandia Trophy, where they placed ninth.
-They later competed at a second Challenger event, finishing twelfth at the 2021 CS Warsaw Cup.
+In September, the Czech federation officially named Zhuk and Bidař to the Czech Olympic team.
+They made their debut at the 2021 Finlandia Trophy, where they placed ninth.
+They later competed at a second Challenger event, finishing twelfth at the 2021 Warsaw Cup.

-Zhuk opted to restyle her name as Jelizaveta Žuková in advance of the Olympics. Žuková/Bidař made their European Championships debut in Tallinn, finishing in twelfth place.
+Zhuk opted to restyle her name as Jelizaveta Žuková in advance of the Olympics. Žuková and Bidař made their European Championship debut in Tallinn, finishing in twelfth place.

-Žuková/Bidař began the 2022 Winter Olympics as the Czech entries in the pairs' short program Olympic team event, where they placed eighth of nine, earning three points for the Czech team.
+Žuková and Bidař began the 2022 Winter Olympics as the Czech entries in the pairs' Olympic team event, where they placed eighth of nine teams, earning three points for the Czech team.
 Team Czech Republic did not advance to the next stage of the competition and finished eighth overall.
-With two falls in the short program of the pairs event, they finished seventeenth and were the first team to miss qualification for the free skate. Žuková sustained an ankle injury in training, as a result of which they did not compete at the 2022 World Championships.
+With two falls in the short program of the pairs event, they finished seventeenth and missed qualification for the free skate. Žuková sustained an ankle injury in training; as a result of which they did not compete at the 2022 World Championships.

 In March 2022, Žuková liked an Instagram post by Evgeni Plushenko expressing support for the 2022 Russian invasion of Ukraine.
 The president of the Czech Figure Skating Association noted that the federation strongly disagreed with her position and distanced itself.
 The president explained to Žuková the unsuitability of her conduct and asked her to apologize for her decision. Žuková apologized, stating that her decision was due to "youthful recklessness" and "misreading and misunderstanding" the post; the president deemed the apology sufficient.

-2022–2023 season
+2022–23 season

-Žuková/Bidař were eighth at the 2022 CS Nebelhorn Trophy to start the season before placing sixth at the 2022 Skate Canada International.
+Žuková and Bidař placed eighth at the 2022 Nebelhorn Trophy to start the season before placing sixth at the 2022 Skate Canada International.

+In December 2022, it was announced that the pair had split.